-Add the given directory to the list of directories searched for source and compiled files.
+Add the given directory to the list of directories searched for-source and compiled files.
 By default, the current directory is searched first, then the standard library directory.
 Directories added with -I are searched after the current directory, in the order in which they were given on the command line, but before the standard library directory.
+See also option -nostdlib.